 Leatherman Sidekick vs Wave Plus – Final Thoughts

 After looking deeply into the features of both tools, it is hard to decide the better one.
 However, in general, the Leatherman Wave Plus is better than the Sidekick because of the number of features it provides.
 It not only has a durable structure, but it also offers more useful tools that the other lacks.
 It enables the user to perform more tasks within one compact tool.
 But, the choice depends on your target users.
-If you are looking for a more portable and light-weight multi-tool than the Leatherman Sidekick should be your choice.
+If you are looking for a more portable and light-weight multi-tool then the Leatherman Sidekick should be your choice.

 In a nutshell, both tools have their features.
 It solely depends on your preference and is used to select the appropriate one out of the two.
 Both perform their tasks well and have unique features.